CCSP: Overview of Domains [updated 2021]

-Depending on the cloud computing environment used, a developer may not have control over the software packages and utilities available to their programs.
-This section discusses the principles of ensuring that developers only use approved APIs, appropriately manage the supply chain and take advantage of community knowledge.
+Depending on the cloud computing environment used, a developer may not control the software packages and utilities available to their programs.
+This section discusses the principles of ensuring that developers only use approved APIs, appropriately manage the supply chain, and take community knowledge.

 Comprehend the Specifics of Cloud Application Architecture

 The architecture of the cloud environment can have a significant impact on cloud security.
-A CCSP is expected to have knowledge of security-related technology, cryptography, sandboxing and application virtualization.
+A CCSP is expected to know about security-related technology, cryptography, sandboxing and application virtualization.

 Design Appropriate Identity and Access Management (IAM) Solutions

 The fifth domain of the CCSP exam is probably the most detail-oriented.
-It covers every aspect of the cloud’s physical and digital infrastructure as well as collecting digital evidence after an incident and communicating with partners.
+It covers every aspect of the cloud’s physical and digital infrastructure and collects digital evidence after an incident, and communicates with partners.

-Implement and Build Physical Infrastructure for Cloud Environment
+Implement and Build Physical and Logical Infrastructure for Cloud Environment

-Implementation and construction of the physical infrastructure is the second phase of operations.
-The CCSP tests knowledge of the secure configuration of hardware-specific requirements (BIOS settings for virtualization and TPMs, storage controllers and network controllers) and installing and configuring virtualization management tools on the hosts.
+A cloud environment includes both physical and logical infrastructure.
+On the physical side, the CCSP tests knowledge of the secure configuration of hardware-specific requirements (BIOS settings for virtualization and TPMs, storage controllers and network controllers) and installing and configuring virtualization management tools on the hosts.

-The third section of the operations domain focuses on the steps necessary to start running the physical infrastructure of the cloud environment.
-Tested topics include configuring local access controls, securing communications, applying hardened OS baselines and ensuring standalone and clustered host availability.
+The second section of the operations domain focuses on the steps necessary to start running the physical and logical infrastructure of the cloud environment.
+Tested topics include configuring local access controls, securing communications, applying hardened OS baselines and ensuring the availability of standalone and clustered hosts and the guest OS.

 Manage Physical Infrastructure for Cloud Environment

 The CCSP’s topics regarding regulations and controls draw heavily from ITIL and ISO/IEC 20000-1.
-The required knowledge includes management of change, continuity, information security, continual service improvement, incidents, problems, releases, deployment, configuration, service levels, availability and capacity.
+The required knowledge includes change management, continuity, information security, continual service improvement, incidents, problems, releases, deployment, configuration, service levels, availability and capacity.

-In the event of an incident, a cloud security practitioner should know how to properly collect and manage forensic evidence from a cloud environment.
+In an incident, a cloud security practitioner should know how to properly collect and manage forensic evidence from a cloud environment.